2016 Karrada bombing: Attack and response

 The suicide truck bomb hit a shopping area in the upper class Shia-majority district of Karrada, where many people were on the street during the evening shopping and breaking their Ramadan fast with iftar at local cafes.
 The bomb was concealed inside a refrigerator truck driven by a suicide bomber.
 It was the first major attack in Baghdad since the Iraqi government's recapture of the city of Fallujah just four days prior.
 A Western security source in Baghdad told the BBC the bomb used "a new tactic which helped it to move undetected through checkpoints ...
 We've never seen it before, and it's very worrying."
 The bombers reportedly used a "unique" mix of chemicals for the bomb.
 "We are used to big fires but the chemicals in this bomb were used for the first time in Iraq," according to Brigadier General Kadhim Bashir Saleh of the Iraqi Civil Defense Force.

 The initial death toll directly due to the bombing had been "limited", but the fire caused by the bombing trapped people in shopping centres, which lacked any emergency exits.
 The bombing killed at least 324 people and injured at least 223.
 Unconfirmed reports state that the car bombs may have passed checkpoints where Iraqi security forces still use fake bomb detectors such as the ADE 651.

 In the aftermath of the attack, Baghdad Operations Command claimed it had arrested members of a militant cell who were connected to the bombing.

+On 28 August 2023, the government of Iraq announced that three members of IS had been executed by hanging for the terrorist attack.
+Among those reportedly executed was the supposed mastermind of the attack, Ghazwan al-Zawbaee.